Advertisement

 All new episodes

-Written by Matt Shvyrkov and directed by Jonathan Edmondson, the play first introduces us to a past-life regression support group, overseen by the eccentric Agnes (Kathryn Wylde), a pseudotherapeutic practice with the goal of unlocking the previous incarnations of its subjects.
+Written by Matt Shvyrkov and directed by Jonathan Edmondson, the play first introduces us to a past-life regression support group overseen by the eccentric Agnes (Kathryn Wylde), a pseudotherapeutic practice with the goal of unlocking the previous incarnations of its subjects.
 The group’s newest member, Caroline (Journee Lutz), has joined in the aftermath of a bad breakup and a psychologically abusive childhood, hoping to apprehend what she believes is an innate darkness.
 It’s the first piece of an intriguing puzzle, developing into a series of tender portraits of its central misfits when it's not struggling against its elliptical ambiguity.

 Where the play really works is on a scene-by-scene basis, its episodes handsomely scripted and vibrantly performed.
 Shvyrkov excels at the pop-up scene, by which I mean the swift establishment and escalation of a dramatic sequence.
 A sense of circumstance is given with only the necessary telling details (the troubled friendship, the frustrated romance); it is precisely heightened to the point of eruption.

 The cast does fine work with these episodes, molding their characters in deliberately stereotypical fashion before chiseling into the minutiae.
-Journee Lutz imbues Caroline with a quiet incisiveness, in a constant search for answers, as if her traumas are questions to be solved.
+Lutz imbues Caroline with a quiet incisiveness, in a constant search for answers, as if her traumas are questions to be solved.
 Raven Jane Adilene is endearingly bubbly as Olivia, much too big for her stiflingly small hometown, and Triston Haq plays Shane, a sexually frustrated loner who can only achieve an erection in a cowboy costume, as an open wound.
-Rain Diaz, as Grant, emerges as the standout of his cohort: your typically frattish trust-fund accountant, on probation for assault, trying to appear unbothered but practically sweating out his sublimated rage and desire.
+Rain Diaz, as Grant, emerges as the standout of his cohort: your typically frat-ish trust-fund accountant on probation for assault, trying to appear unbothered but practically sweating out his sublimated rage and desire.

 Compounding problems

 The play doesn’t coalesce, though, on a larger scale, frustrated by a conceptual muddiness.
-(It’s also difficult to discuss without getting into the details, so, spoilers ahead.)
+(It’s also difficult to discuss without getting into the details, so spoilers ahead.)
 Twice in the show, in an echo of the opening, we are reintroduced to each character.
 Their names are the same, the details slightly shifted.
 Costumes change; sexualities morph; some characters, previously unintroduced, are assimilated into others.
-Light spoiler: One character becomes another’s ex, and another becomes the abusive mother.
+Light spoiler: one character becomes another’s ex, and another becomes the abusive mother.

 The precise nature of these transformations is made deliberately oblique.
 These wouldn’t seem to be the past-life regressions of which Agnes speaks, but the cultish costumes and neon lighting (costumes by Gen McLaughlin, lights by Kate Ingram) suggest them as an experimental product of the therapy.
 Nor is it clear if these are productions of Caroline’s mind alone, as the revamping of Olivia and Agnes would seem to indicate, or if this is a group psychosis.